markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

 Add PassportJs
   //-implement login page
-  -add passport-local strategy
+  ??-add passport-local strategy
-    -add sessions
+    //-add sessions
-    -make sure password is stored with argon2
+    ??-make sure password is stored with argon2
-    -model password methods for Faculty
+    //-model password methods for Faculty
   -verify access
-  -link logout in navbar to logout passport function
+  //-link logout in navbar to logout passport function

 Create Dashboard
 -add favicon
-  -list students in database (name, grade, hrteacher, forms )
+  //-list students in database (name, grade, hrteacher, forms )
-    -only list students with forms
+    //-only list students with forms
   -allow teacher to view or print any worksheet from the student -implement a new worksheet flow at the top of the page
     -one row,